SchoolOfFreelancing/Freelancing-On-Linux/README.md

 📢 Immediate assistance: Yes if you get any client during training period

-### Instant support if you get any client and you need help beside training period
+📢 Instant support if you get any client and you need help during training period

 ## Training Prerequisite
 🏋️ Minimum one year of computer usage skills required.